 - Educating Parents and Carers: Guidance is provided to support the child’s development at home.

-- Meeting the Young Person’s Needs: Occupational and physical therapies are customized to foster independence in various environments, enhancing a child’s ability to navigate their world.
+- Meeting the Young Person’s Needs: Occupational and physical therapies are customised to foster independence in various environments, enhancing a child’s ability to navigate their world.

 How NDT Therapists Support Development Using the Bobath Concept

-While occupational therapy and physical therapy focus on general aspects of mobility and daily functioning, Neurodevelopmental Treatment (NDT) therapists, using the Bobath concept, specifically target the improvement of motor and sensory challenges faced by children with neurodevelopmental conditions.
+While occupational and physical therapy focus on general aspects of mobility and daily functioning, Neurodevelopmental Treatment (NDT) therapists, using the Bobath concept, specifically target improving motor and sensory challenges faced by children with neurodevelopmental conditions.

-The NDT approach emphasizes posture control and facilitated movements to improve movement quality and muscle strength.
-NDT therapists skillfully apply hands-on techniques and verbal cues to guide children through various functional activities, aiming to enhance their coordination and balance.
+The NDT approach emphasises posture control and facilitated movements to improve movement quality and muscle strength.
+NDT therapists skillfully apply hands-on techniques and verbal cues to guide children through various functional activities to enhance their coordination and balance.

 This method not only improves physical capabilities but also boosts confidence in daily tasks.
-By focusing on individual needs, NDT therapists help achieve functional outcomes that contribute considerably to the overall development and quality of life of these children.
+By focusing on individual needs, NDT therapists help achieve functional outcomes that contribute considerably to these children’s overall development and quality of life.

 Parental Involvement and Neurodevelopmental Pathway

-Building on the specialized techniques used by NDT therapists, parental involvement emerges as a vital component in the neurodevelopmental pathway of children with neurological conditions.
+Building on the specialised techniques used by NDT therapists, parental involvement emerges as a vital component in the neurodevelopmental pathway of children with neurological conditions.

 Parents play a pivotal role in the management and treatment of neurodevelopmental conditions, impacting the child’s progress and adaptation to daily challenges.